feetstv/obs-bot-commands/commands/sources.md

-To learn which source(s) to use in your layouts, see the [Sources Guide](https://obsproject.com/kb/sources-guide) for more information.
+To find out which source(s) to use in your scenes, see the [Sources Guide](https://obsproject.com/kb/sources-guide).